Raymond Carver - The most disturbing of reads I find those works that meticulously describe the human condition in a state of poverty.

 I remember buying my first DIVA magazine in 1994, the year DIVA was first published.
 I remember thinking a whole magazine for lesbians, WOW.

-Ali Smith, Literary Magician - stories resonate way beyond the actual page - Literary Crush by Anna Larner
+Ali Smith, Literary Magician - her stories resonate way beyond the actual page - Literary Crush by Anna Larner

 W H Auden showed me the power of personification as a tool for description - the art of bringing alive the inanimate elements of a scene.